mehrdadmmz/rage-detector_network/README.md

 <img width="476" alt="image" src="https://github.com/user-attachments/assets/e09fc7b9-ee64-47d5-8b39-4ea863f1628f" />

 ## Self-Evaluation

+Overall, the project closely followed our initial proposal.
+We successfully gathered the data, trained and fine-tuned the model, and performed thorough exploratory data analysis to understand the underlying patterns.
+While the core plan remained intact, we refined some methods along the way to optimize performance and address unforeseen challenges.
+All special dependencies are documented in the README.
+This project not only met but, in some aspects, exceeded our original goals, resulting in a robust and efficient emotion classification system.

 ## Dependencies and Setup Instructions
 - Python 3.6 or later:
   - The code has been tested with Python 3.8+.